Custom Music Software Development — Live Streaming, Online Jamming & Audio Tools

 Jam online with no latency

-Monitoring to prevent latency: Internet connection, sound card, audio output
+Real-time monitoring to prevent latency: Internet connection, sound card, audio output

 Video call grid with four participants, one playing violin, one in a control room, one singing, and one at a microphone, showing an internet connection lost warning and network status details.